jupiterdv/playground-6vzfjrj4/statement.md

-# How to Proram Compound Interest
+# How to Program Compound Interest in Python

 Compound interest is the interest that is calculated on the initial principal & contains all of the accumulated interest from previous interval on a deposit or loan.
 Here is the python programming for calculating Compound Interest.